 Every year my flower template designs are sold to more than 20,000 individuals!
-Naturally, I get a lot of questions on how to make paper flowers with Cricut and have decided to comply with a handy FAQ for those who are using cutting machines!
+Naturally, I get a lot of questions on how to make paper flowers with Cricut or similar machines, and have decided to comply with a handy FAQ for those who are using cutting machines!

 TAKE YOUR TIME TO READ BELOW!
 THERE IS A LOT OF HELPFUL INFO!

 SVG or DXF cut files are the formats that work with machines like Cricut or Silhouette.
 I STRONGLY recommend always using SVG cut files because they save with more data and are a better quality file.
 Cricut machine will always work with SVG cut files.

 Those who use Silhouette can use SVG files as well with the Designer Edition.
 If you do not own the designer software, then you can get it here or use the DXF files.
 In most cases, with my own files, you will need to request DXF via email.
 Just send me a message, and I will send them back at my earliest convenience!

 Here is a defined breakdown of the formats compatible with most cutting machines.

 - SVG – An SVG cut file is a graphic format that stands for scalable vector graphics – this will be the #1 file you will use when crafting with your Cricut.
 SVG files are what give you the ability to layer by color with various materials like cardstock, vinyl, felt, etc.